Saks Fifth Avenue: 20th-century history

-Saks opened a very large store in 1902 in New York City's Herald Square on 34th Street and Broadway.
+Saks opened its New York City Herald Square on 34th Street and Broadway in 1902.
 Andrew Saks ran the New York store as a family business with his brother Isadore, and his sons Horace and William.
-Andrew Saks died in 1912 and his son Horace took over the company's management.
+Following Andrew Saks' death in 1912, his son Horace took over the company's management.

 Gimbels ownership

-In 1923, Saks & Co. merged with Gimbel Brothers, Inc., which was owned by a cousin of Horace Saks, Bernard Gimbel, operating as a separate autonomous subsidiary.
-On September 15, 1924, Horace Saks and Bernard Gimbel opened in the Saks Fifth Avenue Building at 611 Fifth Avenue, with a full-block avenue frontage south of St. Patrick's Cathedral, facing what would become Rockefeller Center.
-The architects were Starrett & van Vleck, who developed a design derived from classical architecture.
+In 1923, Saks & Co. merged with Gimbel Brothers, Inc., owned by a cousin of Horace Saks, Bernard Gimbel, operating as a separate autonomous subsidiary.
+In September 1924, the two opened a location architected by Starrett & van Vleck the Saks Fifth Avenue Building.
+The location acquired a full-block avenue frontage south of St. Patrick's Cathedral, facing what would become Rockefeller Center.

+1920s - 1930s

-When Bernard's cousin, Adam Gimbel, became president of Saks Fifth Avenue in 1926 after Horace Saks's sudden death, the company expanded, opening seasonal resort branches in Palm Beach (1926), Atlantic City (1927), Lincoln Road in Miami Beach (1929), Southampton on Long Island (1931), Newport, Rhode Island (1935), Sun Valley, Idaho and Westbury, L.I.
+Following Horace Saks' death in 1926, Adam Gimbel became president of Saks Fifth Avenue in 1926.
+The company then expanded, opening seasonal resort branches in Palm Beach (1926), Atlantic City (1927), Lincoln Road in Miami Beach (1929), Southampton on Long Island (1931), Newport, Rhode Island (1935), Sun Valley, Idaho and Westbury, L.I.
 (1936), and Greenwich, Connecticut (1937).

-In 1929, Saks opened its first full-line, year-round flagship store in Chicago, and only six years later moved to a larger location.
-By the end of the 1930s, Saks Fifth Avenue had a total of 10 stores – the 2 large urban flagships in New York and Chicago, and 8 resort stores.
+In 1929, Saks opened its first full-line, year-round flagship store in Chicago.
+Six years later, the flagship store relocated to a larger location.
+By the end of the 1930s, Saks Fifth Avenue had a total of 10 stores – the two urban flagships in New York and Chicago, and eight resort stores.